What is an accelerated bookbuild offering?

 - DAn offering marketed exclusively through social media

-Why B — A marketed follow-on offering that is priced and allocated within one to two days, using an abbreviated marketing process targeted at institutional investors
+Why B — Fast marketed follow-on priced and allocated after abbreviated institutional marketing

 An accelerated bookbuild (ABB) is a follow-on offering format in which shares are marketed and priced within a very compressed timeframe, typically one to two days (often overnight).
 The offering is marketed primarily to institutional investors through a rapid book-building process.
 ABBs are typically conducted off an existing shelf registration and are popular for secondary offerings by large shareholders looking to exit positions quickly, or for companies needing to raise capital opportunistically.
 The speed of execution minimizes market risk but typically requires a discount to the current trading price.